How much does healthcare really cost in France?

 Sector 2

-These are doctors and health practitioners who choose to set the prices for treatments above what’s stipulated in BRSS.
+These doctors and health practitioners set treatment prices higher than the BRSS stipulates.
 Most specialist doctors and many general doctors in Paris, fall into this bucket.
-Sécu will refund you based on the rates applicable for Sector 1 doctors, and any supplementary health insurance will cover excess fees according to a contractually defined rate – 100%, 200%, 300%, etc, of the BMSS amount.
+Sécu will refund you based on the rates applicable for Sector 1 doctors, and any supplementary health insurance will cover excess fees according to a contractually defined rate – 100%, 200%, 300%, etc, of the BRSS amount.

 Sector 3

-These doctors set whatever (meaning very high) prices they want.
+These doctors can charge very high prices for their services.
 So, while the amount you are reimbursed by Sécu and your supplementary health insurer is the same as Sector 1 and 2, you will likely still have a very high out-of-pocket portion to cover their total cost.

 How do you know which Sector your doctor is in?
 Consult this health directory on the Ameli website, where you can search by doctor’s name, speciality and location.